Gears 5, Assassin's Creed Valhalla, NBA 2K21 and more - Up News Info

 Price: $49.99 or available through Game Pass

 Outside of Gears 5, Halo: The Master Chief Collection is perhaps the biggest older game to get Series X/S optimizations.
 Impressively, 343 Industries has introduced a slew of enhancements across the collection’s several games — both on the campaign and multiplayer side.
-What this means is that Series X and S players can both enjoy 120fps single-player and multiplayer modes, on top of improved splitscreen play and adjustable FOV.
-Series X, owners, specifically, can benefit from 4K resolution.
+This means that Series X and S players can enjoy 120fps single-player and multiplayer modes on top of improved splitscreen play and adjustable FOV.
+Series X owners, specifically, can benefit from 4K resolution.

-I haven’t played the Master Chief Collection since the vanilla Xbox One days, so being able to play the classic Halo games at 4K/120fps on Series X was a real treat.
-While I don’t personally notice much of a difference between 60 and 120fps, it’s still a welcome change that does impact gameplay feel to a degree.
-I was more impressed by the crisper visuals, making Halo‘s iconic maps look absolutely stunning as I shot, punched and Spartan Laser’d my way through them.
+We haven’t played the Master Chief Collection since the vanilla Xbox One days, so being able to play the classic Halo games at 4K/120fps on Series X was a real treat.
+While we didn’t personally notice much of a difference between 60fps and 120fps, it’s still a welcome change that does impact gameplay to a degree.
+What’s more impressive is the crisper visuals, making Halo‘s iconic maps look absolutely stunning as we shot, punched and Spartan Laser’d my way through them.
 Meanwhile, the consoles’ faster load times mean you can jump into levels more quickly.
-Amusingly, 343 actually had to rein in the load times so they didn’t affect matchmaking — just to give you an idea of the improvements offered here.
+Amusingly, 343 actually had to rein in the load times so they didn’t affect matchmaking.

 Overall, the optimizations certainly don’t fill the void left by Halo Infinite‘s delay, but they’re nonetheless nice to have in the meantime.